 - No (or Little) Attention to Mobile

 As of July 2019, over 52% of all internet traffic happens on a mobile device.
-Yet, mobile design is almost always an afterthought.
+Yet, mobile design is still almost always an afterthought.
 Do not make the mistake of overlooking the user experience for mobile users.

 Take Starbucks as an example, their focus on a user friendly design makes it one of the top most used loyalty reward apps.
 Known for its engaging consumer content and convenience it’s no wonder the company has 23.4 million users on the app.